 For some bizarre reason, humans have the tendency to compare upwards.
 So, the sceptics aren’t wrong that coming last with a 1000 people ahead of you is counterproductive.
 If we take this approach, the solution partially lies with creating those obtainable goals, as this reduces the amount of people that appear on the leaderboard.
 Less names equals less people to compare up to.
 However, whilst this method supposedly ensures no-one’s self-esteem is dented, it automatically assumes that social comparison is negative.

 Just think about it, how do you know you’re excelling in product knowledge if you have no-one to compare to?
-Or how would you understand that your customer service skills need improving if you only knew your own capabilities.
+Or how would you understand that your customer service skills need improving if you only knew your own capabilities?
 We need to move away from thinking that the only person we need to compare our abilities with is ourselves.
-We gain the most accurate understanding of our best and worst attributes when looking at those around us.
+We gain the most accurate understanding of our best and worst attributes when looking at those around us – referred to as social learning.

 Not only do leaderboards allow users to realistically assess their skills, they provide a starting point for workplace inclusion.
 According to research, gamification acts as “Facilitation of social interaction” as it usually involves entering a community that allows for social exchange/competition (Karimi and Nickpayam 2017).
 Therefore, leaderboards create a feeling of community amongst peers that fulfil humans’ innate need for social belonging.
 Ultimately, proving that refraining from using gamified features to avoid people placing low, only robs them of the social interaction they require to be motivated in the first place.